The Poor Traveler Itinerary Blog

 Depends on the airline so it’s best to call them.
 Most low cost carriers place it at 7kg.
 Lately, many have been really strict about it.
 JetStar and AirAsia, for example, would insist that you don’t exceed it, so make sure you stay below the limit.

-Most legacy airlines don’t count laptops and cameras in their 7kg allowance.
+Most legacy airlines don’t count personal items like laptops and cameras in their 7kg allowance.
 Most low cost carriers do.

 Where should I store my power bank (mobile charger)?